 what m akes kibale forest national park a unique destination for primate safaris-africa

 Kibale Forest National Park of Uganda stands at an altitude of between 1,590 and 1,100 meters above sea level and is situated in the western part of Uganda within the East African Rift Valley.
 Kibale Forest National Park was created as a forest reserve in 1932 due to its rich bio-diversity, and it became a game park in the 1990s.
-Kibale Forest National Park is Uganda’s top primate capital, and it offers numerous tree species with more than 350 scattered along the vast plateaus and plains, including the pre-montane forest that can’t be seen anywhere else in East Africa.
+Kibale Forest National Park is Uganda’s top primate capital, and it offers numerous tree species, with more than 350 scattered along the vast plateaus and plains, including the pre-montane forest that can’t be seen anywhere else in East Africa.

 Kibale Forest National Park also has montane and lowland forests with rare and endangered species like Lovoa swynnertonnii, Entandropragma, and Cordia millennia.
-Kibale forest national park has tall trees that are standing at an average of 55 m above sea level and offer over 1700 mm of rainfall annually, which facilitates the group of dense ferns, grasses, and herbs within Kibale.
+Kibale Forest National Park has tall trees that are standing at an average of 55 m above sea level and offer over 1700 mm of rainfall annually, which facilitates the group of dense ferns, grasses, and herbs within Kibale.

 Kibale Forest National Park's top attraction

 Chimpanzee trekking and seeing other primates: Kibale Forest National Park is the best place in East Africa to view primate species.
 Kibale Forest National Park doesn’t have mountain gorillas but it has over 13 primate species than any other national park in East Africa.
-Chimpanzees are categorized as endangered species and are considered special because they share over 95% of the human DNA.
+Chimpanzees are categorized as endangered species and are considered special because they share over 95% of human DNA.
 Kibale Forest National Park offers the largest chimpanzee clans in East Africa, with over 5,000 individuals recorded.
-Chimpanzee trekking can also be done in other parks in East Africa, such as in Nyungwe Forest National Park in Rwanda, Kyambura gorge of Queen Elizabeth National Park of Uganda, Budongo Forest in Murchison falls National Park of Uganda, Kalinzu Forest, and Tooro Semliki Game Reserve, but the chances of viewing chimpanzees are slim compared to Kibale Forest National Park.
+Chimpanzee trekking can also be done in other parks in East Africa, such as Nyungwe Forest National Park in Rwanda, Kyambura Gorge in Queen Elizabeth National Park of Uganda, Budongo Forest in Murchison Falls National Park of Uganda, Kalinzu Forest, and Tooro Semliki Game Reserve, but the chances of viewing chimpanzees are slim compared to Kibale Forest National Park.